itsvinz23/itsvinz23/README.md

 ---

 ### 🚀 About Me:
-- 💻 Passionate **Software Engineer** skilled in multiple languages & tools.
+- 💻 Passionate **Software Engineer - Undergraduate** skilled in multiple languages & tools.
 - 🎨 **Creative Editor** with experience in Adobe AE, Premiere Pro, Photoshop, and more.
 - 🎧 **Music Producer** with a love for mixing and creating beats.
 - 🤖 **Bot Developer** with expertise in **Discord** and **WhatsApp bots**.